rocketlend/protocol/README.md

 protocol, and "borrowers" who borrow RPL from the protocol to stake on Rocket Pool nodes.

-A lender is assigned a unique identifier when they register with Rocket Lend.
-They provide an address (their "lender address") to which funds from Rocket Lend will be sent, which can be changed.
+A lender is identified by their Ethereum address.
+They can create lending pools, which are transferable to other addresses.

 A borrower is identified by the address of the Rocket Pool node they are borrowing for.
 They also provide an address (their "borrower address") to